September 8, 2022 – November 10, 2022

 Participants who successfully complete the course will be awarded a certificate in lighting design from the Light and Health Research Center.

 Cost and Registration

 A deposit of 50 percent of this registration fee is required at the time of registration.
-The remainder of the fee is due by September 7, 2021.
-You can register at the link below.
+The remainder of the fee is due one week prior to the start date.

 The course will be led by Jennifer Brons, MS, LC, a lighting designer and researcher at the Light and Health Research Center, and the Center’s lead instructor in lighting design.
 Ms. Brons will be joined by other LHRC faculty and guest lecturers from the practice of lighting design throughout the course.